-Sir Philip Barton: To your question on the difference, the key similarity is that both departments were full of very mission-driven people who wanted to make a difference in the world, and I think that is a fantastic foundation.
-We are building a new culture for a new department.
-In a department the size of either legacy department, let alone the merged one, you will never have a single culture in any event.
+Sir Philip Barton: To your question on the difference, the key similarity is that both Departments were full of very mission-driven people who wanted to make a difference in the world, and I think that is a fantastic foundation.
+We are building a new culture for a new Department.
+In a Department the size of either legacy Department, let alone the merged one, you will never have a single culture in any event.
 You will have different parts of it that feel a bit different because they are doing different kinds of work.
 There is a slightly different culture in our consular work, which is our key public service doing public service delivery face to face.
 It has a slightly different feel and culture to it from perhaps a part of the ex-FCO you will recognise—writing international security policy papers, for example.
 You will always have differences, but at the core I think we have a good plan in place, in a deliberate way, to build a single culture

 For the development people, absolutely, and Juliet described the way we want to build and sustain career pathways for development experts.
-It is still absolutely open for people who come into the department because they want to do great development work, either in the UK or around the world, to use their expertise and have that as a career.
+It is still absolutely open for people who come into the Department because they want to do great development work, either in the UK or around the world, to use their expertise and have that as a career.

 We already have, and had started to have before the merger, some very senior people from a development background in senior diplomatic posts.
-Our high commissioner to Nigeria is probably the most senior example, in due course to be replaced by another development expert.
-Increasingly, and interestingly, we are seeing more heads of mission, either high commissioners or ambassadors, being appointed in the merged department.
+Our High Commissioner to Nigeria is probably the most senior example, in due course to be replaced by another development expert.
+Increasingly, and interestingly, we are seeing more Heads of Mission, either High Commissioners or Ambassadors, being appointed in the merged Department.
 It is not just in African countries where there is a big development effort; it is more broadly now.
-Over time, whether in 10, 15 or 20 years we will see such an ambassador from Washington I am not sure, but it is absolutely possible that people will have career opportunities that were not so available to them when it was the single Department for International Development.
+Over time, whether in 10, 15 or 20 years we will see such an Ambassador from Washington I am not sure, but it is absolutely possible that people will have career opportunities that were not so available to them when it was the single Department for International Development.

-Lord Anderson of Swansea: A large part of the work of a high commissioner in Nigeria is related to development, and traditionally there have been relatively few African specialists in the FCDO.
+Lord Anderson of Swansea: A large part of the work of a High Commissioner in Nigeria is related to development, and traditionally there have been relatively few African specialists in the FCDO.
 Do you not see a contradiction in culture and motivation between the two?
 Do you think you can bridge that gap?

 Sir Philip Barton: I do.
 Juliet, do you want to say a bit more about what we are doing on building the culture and the process we are going through?

 Juliet Chua: Absolutely.
 I think culture is a dynamic and nuanced process.
-To Sir Philip’s description, every post will have a slightly different culture and will be made up of different combinations of government departments on that post, working for a single head of mission.
+To Sir Philip’s description, every Post will have a slightly different culture and will be made up of different combinations of government departments on that Post, working for a single Head of Mission.

 Our process for building a single culture is very much to work right across the organisation.
 It is not something that you can do top down.
-We have run a process from before the department was started by talking to staff about what they wanted the culture to be.
-What came through very strongly was an appetite from the former DfID side to make sure that we retained some of that deep expertise and programmatic knowledge, the understanding of place, alongside the FCO skills of agility, being able to move fast, some of that insight, and bringing the two things together.
+We have run a process from before the Department was started by talking to staff about what they wanted the culture to be.
+What came through very strongly was an appetite from the former DFID side to make sure that we retained some of that deep expertise and programmatic knowledge, the understanding of place, alongside the FCO skills of agility, being able to move fast, some of that insight, and bringing the two things together.